 25 Jul Kelowna: British Columbia’s Hidden Gem

-We love British Columbia, Canada but Kelowna wasn’t even on our radar until someone mentioned that Alaska Airlines highlighted it on their Next Stop series.
-So we decided to add it to our road trip itinerary– and we’re really glad we did!
+We love British Columbia, Canada but Kelowna wasn’t even on our radar until we had the opportunity to pass through on our scenic drive to Banff– and we’re really glad we made the stop!

 The main summer attractions in Kelowna are outdoor activities and wineries.
 Since it’s just a one-hour flight from Seattle on Alaska Air, it makes a fantastic long weekend destination from the Pacific Northwest.